Table of Contents Show

 Swimming can be allowed only when there are lifeguards on duty.
 Fun sports like stand-up paddle boarding, surfing, and windsurfing are allowed along the coastline at certain locations.

 4. Long Beach, Long Island

-Almost an hour equivalent ride on the long island rail road from Manhattan will help you reach the white and soft sand of a long beach with gentle waves, where you can relax, sunbathe, swim across the waters, and pick up a swell of waves.
+An almost hour-long equivalent ride on the Long Island Railroad from Manhattan will help you reach the white and soft sand of a long beach with gentle waves, where you can relax, sunbathe, swim across the waters, and pick up a swell of waves.
 Umbrellas and chairs will be available to relax for rent from several renters/shops.

-The long beach boardwalk is 2.2 miles long and was renovated after hurricane sandy in 2012.
+The long beach boardwalk is 2.2 miles long and was renovated after Hurricane Sandy in 2012.
 The place is freely accessible and blissful for hiking, biking, walking, and even trial across the wilderness.
-The long beach has several eateries along the main road, such as Brixx and Barley Italian restaurant and the iconic and delicious Tutti Frutti fro-yo.

 There are concession stands where a single pass is required to receive access to this famous New York beach in the summer.
 The prices may be a wee bit pricey as it is $12 for locals and residents and $15 for tourists.